tintin10q/computational-linguistics-summary/Languages/finite state automata.md

 The empty set is like to stop state.

-You can actually simplfy it to:
+You can actually simplify it to:

 ![[Pasted image 20211212165811.webp]]

-So this means that you can use the alogritm to turn a NFA into a DFA but this won't give you the only one or the smallest one.
+So this means that you can use the algorithm to turn a NFA into a DFA, but this won't give you the only one or the smallest one.
 A better way is to do a simulation this gives you the best.

 Another way to do this is that you add a transition state that always goes.
 So this way you create new states because you can have these lambda transitions.
 This is great because then you can have one start state for your NFA.